Rangoon (2017 Hindi film): Plot

 During an attempt to arrange a rendezvous for transferring the sword with the INA via a letter, Malik and Mema are caught by Julia, who accuses Malik of betrayal.
 Torn between his feelings for her and his cause, Malik retorts by saying Julia is blinded by what she sees and the truth is lost on her.
 The letter reaches the INA, but Mema is trapped by the British while relaying messages.
-Next day, Harding blackmails Mema into revealing her co-conspirators by threatening to kill her son, at which point Malik discloses his true allegiance.
+The next day, Harding blackmails Mema into revealing her co-conspirators by threatening to kill her son, at which point Malik discloses his true allegiance.
 Singing the INA anthem, Malik marches up defiantly to Harding, who signals Williams to shoot Mema dead.
-Enraged at this callous attitude, Malik lunges at Williams, but is captured and tortured by his former comrades.
+Enraged, Malik at this callous attitude, Malik lunges at Williams but is captured and tortured by his former comrades.
 Horrified at this sequence of events, Julia turns a new leaf: she extracts Malik from a train bound for Delhi and resumes Zulfi's journey in getting the sword to the INA.
 At the bridge where the sword is to be handed over, Malik and Julia are cornered by the British.
 Malik convinces Julia to cross the bridge by covering her.
 In the ensuing gunfight, Malik is seriously injured by mortar fire while Billimoria arrives with British reinforcements.
 Harding tries to dissuade Julia from crossing the bridge with another false promise, but the mortally wounded Malik defies him by walking across the bridge and sacrifices his own life so that Julia can continue.
 Harding orders the bridge be blown up, causing grave injuries to Julia.
 Seeking to redeem himself, Billimoria asks Julia for her last wish, who appeals that he continue her task of delivering the sword to the INA before falling to her death.
 Unsheathing the shining sword, Billimoria massacres the rest of the British troops on the bridge, decapitates Harding, and walking on the rope delivers the sword to the INA.
 The film ends by proclaiming the INA raised the Indian flag in 1944.